 Weather

-Quito & Highlands: Quito is broadly representative of the Highlands region as a whole and August sees another month of bright, sunny weather that is pretty much as good as it gets all year.
-Better still for outdoors-lovers, it is dry, and average rainfall for the month in the vicinity of Quito remains very low at 1.25 inches/32mm.
-Bright clear weather means colder although often beautifully star-filled nights.
+Quito & Highlands: Quito is broadly representative of the Highlands region as a whole, and August sees another month of bright, sunny weather that is pretty much as good as it gets all year.
+Better still for outdoor lovers, it's dry, and average rainfall for the month in the vicinity of Quito remains very low at 1.3 inches (32 mm).
+Bright, clear weather means colder, although often beautifully star-filled nights.

-Oriente/Amazon: Rainfall is generally down: in Parque Nacional Yasuni monthly precipitation is not much off its annual low.
+Oriente/Amazon: Rainfall is generally down; in Parque Nacional Yasuni, monthly precipitation isn't far from its annual low.
 Jungle roads and paths are about as good as they get: free of landslides and firmer underfoot.

-Desert Coastal Strip & Galapagos: Guayaquil, broadly representative of coastal Ecuador, records an average rainfall of precisely nothing whatsoever in August, and the dry weather does not bring the warmth, with comparatively cool temperatures (not to mention fog) all along the seaboard.
-Fog and cooler weather has also come to the Galapagos (and it's here to stay for several months!).
-However, this does not stop visitors, which are descending on the islands in their biggest numbers of the year.
+Desert Coastal Strip & Galápagos: Guayaquil, broadly representative of coastal Ecuador, records an average rainfall of precisely nothing whatsoever in August, and the dry weather doesn't bring the warmth, with comparatively cool temperatures (not to mention fog) all along the seaboard.
+Fog and cooler weather have also come to the Galápagos (and it's here to stay for several months!).
+However, this doesn't stop visitors, who are descending on the islands in their biggest numbers of the year.

 Crowds & Costs